 From which age is the NightWatch suitable to wear?

-The NightWatch is most suitable for children from the age of 4.
+The NightWatch is most suitable for everyone above the age of 4.

 Is the NightWatch comfortable for everyone to wear?